-The change Ellen Pompeo wants to see on Grey’s Anatomy
+The Change Ellen Pompeo Wants to See on Grey’s Anatomy

 The actress noted that she wished these topics were handled more subtly and consistently, rather than the current approach of giving each topic just an hour here and there.

-Pompeo is right that, no matter how well-intentioned, the approach of highlighting an issue once or twice and then moving on is a disservice.
-Different writing teams will handle things differently, of course, but it would be so much more authentic and truthful if Grey’s Anatomy and other dramas reflected the reality that social problems are constant and cannot be separated into their own corner whenever it is. more convenient.
+Pompeo is right that, no matter how well-intentioned, the approach of highlighting a problem once or twice and then moving on is disservice.
+Different writing teams will handle things differently, of course, but it would be so much more authentic and truthful if Grey’s Anatomy and other dramas reflected the reality that social problems are constant and cannot be separated into their own corner whenever it is most. convenient.

 The seasons of Grey’s Anatomy can be seen on Star+.